safepay/rainmachine-willyweather/README.md

 Once you have the system working with your chosen Station ID, you can set the flag "stationLookUp" off (false) to stop the parser making the two additional API calls for the search capability.
-This will save cost and leave a single API call every 4 hours to retrieve weather data.
+This will save cost and leave a single API call every 4 hours, or when the device deems it necessary, to retrieve weather data.

 ## Note for Windows Users
 If you upload from Windows you will get an error.
 Renaming the file to willyweather.txt will result in a successful upload.
-But... if you then reboot RainMachine you will lose the parser (sad face).
+But... if you then reboot RainMachine you will lose the parser.

-You can only get this to work from a Linux or similar OS.
+You can only get this to work from a Linux or similar OS (I believe Macs work but I have not testing this).
 This is a known bug in the RainMachine UI.